ALifeLivedFully/ALifeLivedFully.com/content/_index.md

         I love exploring where technology meets real life—especially when it helps people live more freely, creatively, or securely.

-        If you're working on something interesting (or weird or wild), feel free to reach out—I'm always open to collaborating 😄
+        If you're working on something interesting (or weird or wild), feel free to [reach out](/#contact-me)-I'm always open to collaborating 😄
     design:
       columns: '1'
   - block: collection